cloudify-cosmo/docs.getcloudify.org/content/installation/upgrading-manager.md

 * In-place upgrade -

   1. [Backup a snapshot]({{< relref "installation/upgrading-manager.md#backup-a-snapshot" >}}) of the Cloudify Manager.
+  1. (For upgrade from 4.1.0 and below) [Backup user database] if you have multiple Cloudify users.
   1. [Backup the agents certificates]({{< relref "installation/upgrading-manager.md#backup-agent-certificates" >}}) from the Cloudify Manager.
   1. [Uninstall the Cloudify Manager]({{< relref "installation/upgrading-manager.md#uninstall-cloudify-manager" >}}) from the original host.
 In Cloudify 4.2 and below, this is called teardown.
   1. [Install the Cloudify Manager]({{< relref "installation/upgrading-manager.md#install-cloudify-manager" >}}) latest version on the host.